Skip to main content

 With allopregnanolone available, the brain’s own GABA becomes much more effective.
 The chloride channel stays open longer, allowing more calming ions to enter the neuron, and the “braking” signal is amplified significantly.
 This biochemical action is what translates into the subjective experience of reduced anxiety and the gentle pull toward sleep.

-The cyclical nature of progesterone production in premenopausal women, and its steady decline during and menopause, directly impacts the available pool of allopregnanolone.
+The cyclical nature of progesterone production in premenopausal women, and its steady decline during perimenopause and menopause, directly impacts the available pool of allopregnanolone.
 The symptoms that arise during these life stages are therefore deeply connected to the changing efficacy of the brain’s primary calming system.
 Below are some common experiences that can be linked to fluctuations in this crucial neurosteroid pathway.

 • Unprovoked Anxiety ∞ A feeling of unease or worry that arises without a clear external trigger, often manifesting as physical tension or a racing heart.